hwya0327/mimiciv-sepsis/README.md

 The MIMIC database is publicly available; however, accessing MIMIC requires additional steps, which are explained at the hosting webpage.

-You need to use a PostgreSQL server to manage the database (hence our use of the `psycopg2` library requirement--see `requirements.txt`).
-Other options and formats are available, see the [MIMIC repository](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic) for examples and alternatives.
+You need to use a PostgreSQL server to manage the database (hence the use of the `psycopg2` library requirement--see `requirements.txt`).
+Other options and formats are available; see the [MIMIC repository](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic) for examples and alternatives.

-After downloading and setting up the SQL files and performing all the steps from the physionet link above, you should be able to use this codebase without too much additional set-up.
+After downloading and setting up the SQL files and performing all the steps from the physionet link above, you should be able to use this codebase without too much additional setup.

 #### 2) Run `preprocess.py`

 This script accesses the MIMIC database and extracts sub-tables for use in defining the final septic patient cohort in the next step.

-There are 43 tables in the MIMIC-IV database, 26 are unique and the other 17 are partitions of chartevents that are not to be queried directly (see: [https://mit-lcp.github.io/mimic-schema-spy/](https://mit-lcp.github.io/mimic-schema-spy/) for further guidance).
+There are 43 tables in the MIMIC-IV database, 26 are unique, and the other 17 are partitions of chartevents that are not to be queried directly (see: [https://mit-lcp.github.io/mimic-schema-spy/](https://mit-lcp.github.io/mimic-schema-spy/) for further guidance).

-Ulitmately, we create 15 sub-tables when extracting from the database.
+Ultimately, we create 15 sub-tables when extracting from the database.
 These subtables are stored in a subfolder `processed_files/` that can be created manually.
 This script will create the subfolder if it doesn't already exist.

 The [preamble](https://github.com/microsoft/mimic_sepsis/blob/main/preprocess.py#L17-L26) of this file will likely be the only editing needed to direct toward where a user's access to the MIMIC database is defined as well as where they choose save off the intermediate files.

-Depending on the I/O readout speed and network connectivity (assuming that the MIMIC database is saved on a server) this script can take several hours to run completely.
+Depending on the I/O readout speed and network connectivity (assuming that the MIMIC database is saved on a server), this script can take several hours to run completely.

 #### 3) Run `cohort.py`